 Meticulously based on Nicholas Pileggi’s autobiographical bestseller, Wiseguy, Goodfellas is arguably the most intimate account of mafia culture ever told, a tireless spectacle which follows Henry Hill’s roller coaster affair with both the seductive and fateful sides of organised crime.
 This is a world of reckless violence, lavish spending, serial adultery and sacred brotherhood, but also of strained relationships, drug addiction, paranoia and ultimately betrayal.
 Hill and his associates were a tight-knit group, their indomitable force running roughshod over East New York during the 1970s, but as is inevitable with those with no regard for human life, their bond would soon crumble under the strain of self-preservation.
 With wiseguys, everything is a joke until the joke goes too far; everything is about honour until it puts the individual in jeopardy.

 Upon its release, some critics condemned Goodfellas for its glamorous depiction of organised crime, and it is during the movie’s opening scenes that Scorsese relishes in the seduction of mob life, a story of glitz and glam told through the sparkling eyes of a young Henry Hill.
-The Little Italy that Hill calls home is a community entrenched in crime, but from a juvenile perspective it is a culture bathed in the summer glow of sentimentality, a neighbourhood of colourful characters who look upon their new recruit with an almost loving affection.
+The Little Italy that Hill calls home (the kind that Scorsese grew up in) is a community entrenched in crime, but from a juvenile perspective it is a culture bathed in the summer glow of sentimentality, a neighbourhood of colourful characters who look upon their new recruit with an almost loving affection.
 Scorsese captures those moments in freeze-frame as if capturing a photo in time; a tableau vivant of period nostalgia.
 His use of music, essential to both the movie’s events and chronology, only adds to the romance, and here we are treated to the heady idealism of period crooners The Chantels and The Shangri-Las, while The Harptones remind us that ‘Life is but a Dream.’

 Henry Hill – [narrating] One day some of the kids from the neighbourhood carried my mother’s groceries all the way home.
 You know why?
 It was outta respect.